Women in Hinduism: Divorce

-Arthashastra which is one of the sastras in Hinduism says
+Arthashastra is a Mauryan era text on governance.
+However, it is not a religious Hindu book per se.
+Rather, it is an irreligious and secular book on governance to help and guide the Mauryan Emperors.
+Its author, Kautilya, argued in favour of a secular state based on dharma, a word which means "righteousness" in Sanskrit (often mistranslated as "religion").
+It states:

 A woman, hating her husband, can not dissolve her marriage with him against his will.
 Nor can a man dissolve his marriage with his wife against her will.
 But from mutual enmity, divorce may be obtained (parasparam dveshánmokshah).
 If a man, apprehending danger from his wife desires divorce (mokshamichhet), he shall return to her whatever she was given (on the occasion of her marriage).
 If a woman, under the apprehension of danger from her husband, desires divorce, she shall forfeit her claim to her property; marriages contracted in accordance with the customs of the first four kinds of marriages cannot be dissolved.

 Varna

-The text in one section opposes a woman marrying someone outside her own (varna) as in verses 3.13-3.14.
-Simultaneously, states Olivelle, the text presupposes numerous practices such as marriages outside varna, such as between a Brahmin man and a Shudra woman in verses 9.149-9.157, a widow getting pregnant with a child of a man she is not married to in verses 9.57-9.62, marriage where a woman in love elopes with her man, and then grants legal rights in these cases such as property inheritance rights in verses 9.143-9.157, and the legal rights of the children so born.
-The text also presumes that a married woman may get pregnant by a man other than her husband, and dedicates verses 8.31-8.56 to conclude that the child's custody belongs to the woman and her legal husband, and not to the man she got pregnant with.
+The text in one section opposes a woman marrying someone outside her own (varna) as in verses 3.13–3.14.
+Simultaneously, states Olivelle, the text presupposes numerous practices such as marriages outside varna, such as between a Brahmin man and a Shudra woman in verses 9.149–9.157, a widow getting pregnant with a child of a man she is not married to in verses 9.57–9.62, marriage where a woman in love elopes with her man, and then grants legal rights in these cases such as property inheritance rights in verses 9.143–9.157, and the legal rights of the children so born.
+The text also presumes that a married woman may get pregnant by a man other than her husband, and dedicates verses 8.31–8.56 to conclude that the child's custody belongs to the woman and her legal husband, and not to the man she got pregnant with.

 Property rights

-Manusmriti provides a woman with property rights to six types of property in verses 9.192-9.200.
+Manusmriti provides a woman with property rights to six types of property in verses 9.192–9.200.
 These include those she received at her marriage, or as gift when she eloped or when she was taken away, or as token of love before marriage, or as gifts from her biological family, or as received from her husband subsequent to marriage, and also from an inheritance from deceased relatives.